icons8/lunacy-docs/docs/styling_new.md

 You can apply them to all <a href="https://lunacy.docs.icons8.com/layers/#introduction" target="_blank">types of layers</a>, except for <a href="https://lunacy.docs.icons8.com/tools/#hotspot-tool" target="_blank">hotspots</a>, and <a href="https://lunacy.docs.icons8.com/tools/#slice-tool" target="_blank">slices</a>, though not all layers have all of the styling options available.
 For example, groups have [tints](#tints) instead of [fills](#fills), and <a href="https://lunacy.docs.icons8.com/components/#managing-instances" target="_blank">component instances</a> have both these options.

-Save time by creating layer styles for individual or multiple styling options.
+Save time by <a href="https://lunacy.docs.icons8.com/layerstyles/" target="_blank">creating layer styles</a> for individual or multiple styling options.
 You can easily reuse them across different layers, keeping your designs consistent.

 **See also:**<br>
 <a href="https://lunacy.docs.icons8.com/layerstyles/" target="_blank">Layer and text styles</a>